Matador Ecosystem

 Soil health

 While cattle are synonymous with a ranch, and in our name, it's really soil heath we are managing.
-Under our own feet and the hooves of our cattle and horses lies immense complexity.
-Soil carbon is a strong proxy for soil health, and we can measure it, making it a valuable tool for long-term landscape management.
-We also measure bacteria, fungi, nutrients, and minerals, working to influence their balance in a beneficial way.
+Under our own feet and the hooves of our cattle and horses lies a complex ecosystem.
+Soil carbon serves as an excellent indicator of soil health, and since it can be measured, it becomes an invaluable tool for long-term landscape management.
+In addition to soil carbon, we also monitor bacteria, fungi, nutrients, and minerals, working to improve their balance in a positive way.

-By planning, monitoring, and managing for soil health, we work with nature's soil biology, promote plant biodiversity, and extend plants' growing seasons.
-By promoting soil health, more plant life grows, providing more forage for both domestic and wild animals.
-More plant material becomes available to cover the soil's surface, which reduces water and wind erosion and insulates the soil from extreme cold and heat.
+Through careful planning, monitoring, and management of soil health, we collaborate with nature’s soil biology, encourage plant biodiversity, and extend the growing of seasonal forage.
+Healthy soil leads to more plant growth, which provides additional forage for both domestic and wild animals.
+As plant material increases, it helps protect the soil by reducing water and wind erosion and providing insulation from extreme temperatures.

 Grazing strategy

-The phrase “grazing in sync with nature” is more than a platitude for the Ranch; it’s imperative, and nature is our mentor.
+The phrase “grazing in sync with nature” is far more than a motto for the Ranch; it is essential, with nature serving as our guide.

-Looking through a regenerative lens, we understand that livestock must be managed in a way that returns the symbiotic benefits that massive herds of bison, elk, and other ruminants had with soil and ecosystems before human settlement.
+From a regenerative perspective, we recognize that livestock must be managed in a way that replicates the symbiotic relationship once shared between massive herds of bison, elk, and other ruminants, and the soil and ecosystems prior to human settlement.

-In the Ranch’s semi-arid, brittle ecosystem, the addition of livestock is necessary.
-Properly managed livestock are the proxies for the ancient and massive herds of ruminants, functioning as mobile composters, cycling lignin and cellulose into fertilizer for the soil, its microorganisms, and plants.
+In the Ranch’s semi-arid, brittle ecosystem, the presence of livestock is vital.
+When properly managed, livestock act as modern-day proxies for those ancient herds of ruminants, functioning as mobile composters that transform lignin and cellulose into valuable fertilizer for the soil, its microorganisms, and plants.

 Riparian Restoration